Does your caterer or mobile chef service have a catering license, liquor license, and liability insurance?

 Does your caterer or chef have references?

-Past customers can tell you about the caterer’s food, personality, professional skills and his or her ability to handle the unexpected.
+Past customers can tell you about the caterer’s food, personality, professional skills, and his or her ability to handle the unexpected.

 Can you taste some of your caterer’s food?

-Good caterers will let you sample foods to help you decide on your menu, and see photos of food they’ve served at previous wedding receptions to check presentation.
+Good caterers will let you sample foods to help you decide on your menu, and see photos of the food they’ve served at previous wedding receptions to check presentation.

 Can your caterer provide the cake?

 You can cut down on the number of vendors you have to deal with by getting the wedding cake from your caterer, but if you’re looking for something unique, work with an independent baker who specializes in wedding cakes.

 Who provides tables, dinnerware, flatware, glasses, tablecloths?

 Some caterers provide everything.
 Some do not.
 The reception venue can often supply what the caterer cannot.